-CSTN101 - CORNERSTONE 101 CONTACT TIME (Periods per week)
+CSTN101 - CORNERSTONE 101

 A weekly blog written by each student 20%

 Tutorial attendance (forfeited if student attends

 less than 80% of tutorials) 10%

 Visual artefact 15%

 Written report 30%

 Oral presentation 5%

 Peer assessment.
 10%

 SYLLABUS: • The module content will be developed around the concept of journeys, across time, across space, and across human relationships; the first use of the concept will take the journey of the uMngeni River (which is close to all DUT campuses) as a metaphor.